 Spotify Brand Style Guide

-Follow the lead of top brands like Spotify, Medium, Facebook and Snapchat and create clear guidelines to make sure your logo is represented in the best light.
+Follow the lead of top brands like Spotify, Medium, Facebook and Snapchat and create clear brand guidelines to make sure your logo is represented in the best light.

 Red Design Style Guide Creative Presentation